parthsachdev/cron-expression-parser/README.md

 # Changes to make
 - implement cyclic order for ranges.
 Suppose if the days are supported as 2-5 and return 2,3,4,5 then if I give 5-2 that should yield me 5,6,7,1,2.
+- use timezones
+- make a full fleged cron job scheduler